lanceman2/Quickstream_dev/README.md

 data quickly flows between modules in a directed graph

-quickstream is the run library, the filter library, some filter modules, and some utility programs.  quickstream is written in C and the libraries can link with C and C++ code.  quickstream is for building flow stream graphs that process stream data in filter module stages.  quickstream is use case is generic, in the way it does not care what kind of data is being transferred between stages.
-The types of data that flows is in the users domain.
+quickstream is a run library, a filter library, some filter modules, and some utility programs.  quickstream is written in C and the libraries can link with C and C++ code.  quickstream is for building flow stream graphs that process data in filter module stages.

+## Generic usage

+Use it to process video, audio, radio signals, or any data flow that requires fast repetitive data transfer between filter modules.

+## quickstream is fast

+The objective is that quickstream flow graph should process data faster than any other streaming API (application programming interface).

+## No connection types

+The quickstream use case is generic, in the way it does not care what kind of data is being transferred between filter stages, in the same way UNIX pipes don't care what kind of data flows through them.
+The types of data that flows is up to you.
+The typing of data flowing between particular filters is delegated to a higher protocol layer above quickstream. quickstream provides generic management for the connecting and running of filter streams.

+## Restricting filters modules leads to user control and runtime optimisation

+quickstream provides generic management for the connecting and running of filter streams.
+You may change and optimise the distribution of threads and processes running each of the filters in the stream while your program is running.  quickstream restricts filter interfaces so that it may provide an abstraction layer so that filters may be run with their own thread or run in a inter-filter shared thread as just a function call on the call stack.
+Similarly the distribution of filters across processes may also be managed at runtime.
+This enables you to find what distribution of threads and processes that is needed to run your stream fast and use less system resources.

 ## Building and Installing from GitHub Repository Source

-Change directory to the top source directory and then run:
+If you got the quickstream source from a repository, and not a tarball, change directory to the top source directory and then run:

   *./bootstrap*

+Now the source should be like that of the source from a tarball distribution with all it's files, and no more downloads needed.
 Then

   *echo "PREFIX = MY_PREFIX" > config.make*

 where ``MY_PREFIX`` is the top installation directory, like for example */usr/local/encap/quickstream*.
-Then run

-  *make download*

-to download additional files to the source directory.
 Then run

   *make*